dapinder-dhillon/the-python-workshop/doc/kata-2/HOW-TO.md

     import requests
 ModuleNotFoundError: No module named 'requests'
 ```
-- If you get error `NoSchemaSupplied`, you must have forgot update slack webhook.
+- If you get error `NoSchemaSupplied`, you must have forgot updating slack webhook.
 - You should have a notification in slack now.
 - Commit the code to version control.
 - onwards to [kata-2](../kata-2/HOW-TO.md)